FabricMC/fabric-docs/develop/resource-conditions.md

 Fabric API also provides the flexibility of creating your own resource conditions.

-To demonstrate this, we'll create a condition that mirrors [Tags Populated](#tags-populated), but it only succeeds if at least one tag is empty.
-Obviously, in real code you can just use [`not`](#not).
+To demonstrate this, we'll create a condition that checks the current date.
+This could be used for special behaviour on holidays like Halloween or April Fools.

 ### Preparing Your Condition {#preparing-your-condition}